 What’s interesting about these mealworms is that they’re fresh, but not alive.
 They’re kept moist and sealed so they remain as good as when they were living, but they’re not.
 This means you won’t have any worms wriggling out of your hand and onto your floor.

 The downside is that these worms won’t last as long as dried worms.
-You’ll be able to store them for about two to three weeks in the fridge, compared to several months or longer than dried worms will store.
+You’ll be able to store them for about 2 to 3 weeks in the fridge, compared to several months or longer than dried worms will store.
 Even live worms will store for long periods in the fridge.
 Still, it’s hard to beat the low-cost and convenience of these fresh mealworms, which is why they’re our pick for best value.

 3. Zilla Reptile Munchies Mealworms – Premium Choice